diegodinizf/House-Rocket/README.md

 - The date referenced in data is the date the property will be available for buying.
 - In case of duplicate properties ID, it was kept the most recent data.
 - The sale price is expected if the property is sold in its respective season.
+- The square feet price includes the costs with home construction

 ## Solution Planning